Cloud-Blaze/ai-context-vault/documentation/features/god-mode/README.md

 This is just the beginning.
 When the APIs open up...

-- 🔄 Automatic context injection when Sam deletes shit
+- 🔄 Automatic context injection when Sam deletes stuff
 - 🎯 Smart replay of lost conversations
 - 🧠 Context-aware memory restoration
 - ⚡ Real-time sync with your thought process